sparkrnyc/sparkrnyc.github.io/about.md

 title: About
 permalink: /about/
 ---
-SPARKR is a team formation and collaboration platform for student founders.
+SPARKR lets college students form teams and work together on projects.